peasant98/peasant98/README.md

 I'm Matt, and I'm a software engineer and robotics researcher.

 - :robot: I’m currently working in the [HIRO](https://github.com/HIRO-group) group as a undergraduate researcher.
 I previously was a software engineer intern at Microsoft.
-- 🌱 I’m currently learning reinforcement learning and its applications in robotics.
+- 🌱 I’m currently learning reinforcement learning and its applications in robotics - more specifically, robotic manipulators and quadrotors.
 - I love to bike, swim, and run.
 -  ⚡ Languages: Python, C++, Typescript, C#, Chinese (in progress)